hblitza/mapproxy-homepage/src/pages/development.md

 title: Development
 ---

-# Development

 You want to improve MapProxy, found a bug and want to fix it?
 Great!
 This document points you to some helpful information.

 #### Source

 Releases are available from the [PyPI project page of MapProxy](http://pypi.python.org/pypi/MapProxy).
-There is also [an archive of all official releases](http://pypi.python.org/packages/source/M/MapProxy/
-      [mp-archive]: ), unofficial releases and pre-releases [can be found here](https://mapproxy.org/static/rel/).
+There is also [an archive of all official releases](http://pypi.python.org/packages/source/M/MapProxy/), unofficial releases and pre-releases [can be found here](https://mapproxy.org/static/rel/).

 MapProxy uses [Git](http://git-scm.com/) as a source control management tool.
 If you are new to distributed SCMs or Git we recommend to read [Pro Git](http://git-scm.com/book).